You can use catalog browsing options to set preferences for working with the Catalog pane, catalog views, and browse dialog boxes.

 - Go to the ArcGIS Pro settings page in either of the following ways:

-- On the ArcGIS Pro start page, click Settings in the lower left corner.
+- On the ArcGIS Pro start page, click the Settings tab .

 - In an open project, click the Project tab on the ribbon.